 The @Validated annotation allows for validation groups to be specifically set, instead of the default group.
-This is useful when different endpoints share the same entity but may have different requirements.
+This is useful when different endpoints share the same entity but may have different validation requirements.

 Going back to our favorite Person class.
-Let's say we initially coded it such that name has to be non-empty, but realized that business requirements needs the max length to be no more than 5.
-Instead of blowing away our current version of our API and creating angry clients, we can accept both versions of the API but at different endpoints.
+Let's say in the initial version of our API, name has to be non-empty, but realized that business requirements changed and a name can't be longer than 5 letters.
+Instead of switching out the API from unsuspecting clients, we can accept both versions of the API but at different endpoints.

+'''

+// We're going to create a group of validations for each version of our API

-''' public interface Version1Checks { }
+public interface Version1Checks { }

+// Our second version will extend Hibernate Validator Default class so that any

+→validation

+// annotation without an explicit group will also be validated with this version

-public interface Version2Checks { }
+public interface Version2Checks extends Default { }

 public class Person {

 @NotEmpty(groups = Version1Checks.class)

-@Length(max = 5, groups = Version2Checks.class)
+@Length (max = 5, groups = Version2Checks.class)

 private String name;

 @JsonCreator

 public Person(@JsonProperty("name") String name) {

 this.name = name;

-}

 @JsonProperty

 public String getName() {

 return name;

-}

-}

-@Path("/person")

-@Produces(MediaType.APPLICATION_JSON)

 '''

 '''

+@Path("/person")

+@Produces (MediaType.APPLICATION_JSON)

 public class PersonResource {

+// For the v1 endpoint, we'll validate with the version1 class, so we'll need to.

+→ change the

+// group of the NotNull annotation from the default of Default.class to...

+→ Version1Checks.class

 @POST

 @Path("/v1")

-public void createPersonV1(@Valid @Validated(Version1Checks.class) Person person)
+public void createPersonV1(

+@NotNull(groups = Version1Checks.class)

+@Validated(Version1Checks.class)

+Person person

-+ {
+) {

-}
+// implementation ...

+// For the v2 endpoint, we'll validate with version1 and version2, which.

+→ implicitly

+// adds in the Default.class.

 @POST

-@PosT

 @Path("/v2")

-public void createPersonV2(@Valid @Validated({Version1Checks.class,
+public void createPersonV2(

+@NotNull

+@Valid

+@Validated((Version1Checks.class, Version2Checks.class))

+Person person

-+Version2Checks.class}) Person person) {
+) {

+// implementation ...

 }

-}

 '''

-Now, when clients hit /person/v1 the Person entity will be checked by all the constraints that are a part of the Version1Checks group.
-If /person/v2 is hit, then all the validations are performed.
+Now when clients hit /person/v1 the Person entity will be checked by all the constraints that are a part of the Version1Checks group.
+If /person/v2 is hit, then all validations are performed.